Accessing NSW department schools as a non-employee

 Why do we screen?

 Ensuring the safety and wellbeing of our students is our utmost priority.
 As responsible members of the school community, it is crucial to screen all volunteers and workers thoroughly.
-This process safeguards our children from potential risks and ensures a secure, nurturing learning environment where every child can thrive.
+This process protects our children from potential risks and ensures a secure, nurturing learning environment where every child can thrive.

 What is a digital declaration?